valeria-giselle/Proyecto-API-datos/README_EN.md

 - Returns data in JSON format
 - Allows validating the API functionality without local execution

+## 💡 Use Case
+This API can be used as a data source for exploratory analysis, dashboards, or integration with other applications.

 ## 📌 Notes
 This project demonstrates API consumption and deployment in a production environment using Render.